Charge card vs. credit card: what's the difference?

 Ramp’s charge card takes the complexity out of corporate finance

-That’s where Ramp comes in.
-We offer corporate cards with no credit checks or personal guarantees, plus unlimited 1.5% cash back on all purchases.
-In addition to the physical cards you’re accustomed to, you can easily set up virtual corporate cards for you and your employees too.
+At Ramp, we offer corporate charge cards with no credit checks or personal guarantees, and unlimited 1.5% cash back on all purchases.
+In addition to physical cards, you can also set up virtual corporate cards for you and your employees.

 Combined with our powerful spend management platform, Ramp cards track and report your business expenses while identifying savings opportunities.